 Therefore, wait a development that would not come in vain and will have to act more aggressive on the injury to try to improve the current situation.

 "I'm frustrated because I did all the homework but my body did not respond as expected ...
-I remain optimistic," Carlos is fully confident that he said.
+I remain optimistic," Carlos who is fully committed said.

-Is underway finding the best specialist to provide safety and confidence of both the player and the franchise that will be without his services for the entire 2013/14 NBA season.
+Is underway finding the best specialist to provide security and confidence to the player and the franchise that will be without his services for the entire 2013/14 NBA season.

 Upon completion of the new intervention, the estimated recovery time is four to six months.